 - Learn more about the local market.

-(Wisdom of the Crowds shows opportunities between the top three competitors.)
+(Content Gaps shows opportunities between the top three competitors.)

-(This display on Content Gaps shows the terms that are ranking for the top 3 competitors for the chosen keyword, “buty do biegania.”)
+(This display on Content Gaps shows the terms that are ranking for the top 3 competitors for the chosen keyword, “buty do biegania”.)

 Google is the dominant search engine in Poland, with 97.7% market share.
 Entering that market wouldn’t require you to focus on other search engines instead.

-But if you were to go just a bit further to the East, to Russia, for example, you’d also have to optimize the site for Yandex (52% market share.)
+But if you were to go just a bit further to the east, to Russia, for example, you’d also have to optimize the site for Yandex (52% market share).
 Your potential customers in Japan might search for you in Yahoo!
 Japan (24% market share).
 Chinese, in Baidu, and so on.

 What’s important is that each of those search engines ranks content differently.
 You might have to consider their ranking factors when creating a localized version of the site.
 Analytics reveal what countries drive traffic to your site, so you can optimize for that specific online experience.

-seoClarity, for example, can track your rankings for Bing, Yahoo, Baidu and Yandex.
+seoClarity can track your rankings for Bing, Yahoo, Baidu and Yandex.

 Many local regulations might force you to amend sections of your website.